nextflow-io/nextflow/docs/shifter.rst

 Shifter Containers
 ******************

-`Shifter <https://docs.nersc.gov/programming/shifter/overview/>`__ is yet another container engine alternative to `Docker <https://www.docker.com>`__.
+`Shifter <https://docs.nersc.gov/programming/shifter/overview/>`__ is container engine alternative to `Docker <https://www.docker.com>`__.
 Shifter works by converting Docker images to a common format that can then be distributed and launched on HPC systems.
-The user interface to shifter enables a user to select an image from the `dockerhub registry <https://hub.docker.com/>`__ and then submit jobs which run entirely within the container.
+The user interface to Shifter enables a user to select an image from the `dockerhub registry <https://hub.docker.com/>`__ and then submit jobs which run entirely within the container.

 Nextflow provides built-in support for Shifter.
 This allows you to control the execution environment of the processes